Home » Articles » Kids » 6 fun sticks and twigs craft for kids

 Funny stick people

-We had the best time creating these funny stick people.
+The kids enjoyed creating funny stick people.
 You’ll need to collect some straight sticks in various sizes.
-We also found some eyes in the craft box, some old material and the wool made great hair.
+We also found some eyes in the craft box, some old material, and wool leftovers that made great hair.
 Grab your hot glue gun and get creating.
-If you find some small gumnuts on your walk you can also use these for eyes, and a nose.
+If you find some small gum nuts on your walk, you could also use these for eyes and a nose.
 Anything is possible with a little imagination.

 sticks-and-twigs-craft-for-kids-gallery11